gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

 $ docker push my-registry:5000/my-image
 ```

-However, this requires special configuration of GitLab Runner to enable `docker` support during build.
-**This requires running GitLab Runner in privileged mode which can be harmful when untrusted code is run.**

-There are two methods to enable the use of `docker build` and `docker run` during build.
+However, this requires special configuration of GitLab Runner to enable `docker` support during builds.
+There are three methods to enable the use of `docker build` and `docker run` during builds.

 ## 1. Use shell executor